Daydreamest/scoreboard/README.md

 1. No specific programming language is expected.
 For learning purposes, this project will use [Rust](https://www.rust-lang.org/)
 2. There is no mention of thread safety.
 It's assumed to be a "nice to have" feature
 3. A team can be playing a single match only at a given time.
 For example, if there is a currently ongoing match between Honduras and Costarica, neither of those two teams can be present in a newly created match
+4. In all the API calls, "home" team always comes before "away" team.
+If the order of the teams is wrong for an operation, it returns an error
-4. Getting a summary of the current results will be much more frequently used than all the other API functions combined.
+5. Getting a summary of the current results will be much more frequently used than all the other API functions combined.
 This will impact optimization choices

 ## Progress